A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Existing ``Baseline'' Design-Based Estimators

-In this section, we detail four estimators for the ATE under paired cluster-randomization that are commonly discussed in the literature.
-It is notable that these four estimators could all be thought of as ``baseline'' estimators -- i.e. they rely only on weighted cluster-aggregated outcomes.
-We present the estimators with common notation and discuss their properties, as based on current literature.
+In this section, we detail four estimators for the ATE under paired cluster-randomization that are commonly discussed in the literature with common notation and discuss their properties.
+It is notable that these four estimators could all be thought of as ``baseline'' estimators -- i.e. they rely only on weighted cluster-aggregated outcomes and no covariates